 Blockchain is a technology with limitless potential because of its unique way of storing data and the innovative ways to secure data without a central authority.
 Therefore, a group of developers aims to create a flexible blockchain framework to allow other developers to use their imagination to create any decentralized blockchain application in the network.
-These systems encompass, governing structures like individual participation, data ownership, funding, exit and entrance criteria, and information shared within the networks.
+These systems encompass governing structures like individual participation, data ownership, funding, exit and entrance criteria, and information shared within the networks.
 Essentially, these ecosystems provide a fast development platform to accelerate adoption of blockchain technology in the current market.

 One of the most popular public blockchain ecosystems is called Ethereum.
 It allows developers to set up infrastructure and services on the network, and each service can interact with other services in the same network in a seamless manner.
 Therefore, Ethereum aims to provide a platform powered by blockchain where firm can build their own service and market on the platform, which is similar to current ecosystem such as eBay, Amazon, Facebook who provide the tools for everyone to start their own business, where more firms can catch up the trend to integrate blockchain into its services and applications.

 Ethereum prioritise the usage of smart contract and provide a simple way to program smart contract using solidity.
 Smart contracts act as a means to execute transaction protocol once specific, pre-defined conditions are met.
 Essentially the parties involved would agree on terms and set-up the smart contract accordingly.
 Once the conditions are met the smart contract would automatically proceed with the transaction, eliminating the need for any intermediary.
-In the future, Ethereum aims to provide a decentralized system, where anyone can create their own service on the platform, run maintenance and prevent other entities from censoring the content or usage.
+In the future, Ethereum aims to provide a decentralized system, where anyone can create their own service on the platform, run maintenance, and prevent other entities from censoring the content or usage.

 2.4.4 Value Web